cristian9217/cristian9217/courses/CECS6010/readme.md

 algorithms.
 It allows users to visualize and understand how various sorting methods work by processing a given string.

-1. **Analyze Sorting Algorithms**: This program analyzes sorting algorithms, which are implemented in the file **sorting.py** for string.
+1. __Analyze Sorting Algorithms__: This program analyzes sorting algorithms,
+which are implemented in the file **sorting.py** for string.

-* Sorting a word using Insertion Sort: chooses an element from the unsorted section iteratively and places it in the sorted section at the appropriate location.
+* __Sorting a word using Insertion Sort__: chooses an element from the unsorted section iteratively and places it in the sorted section at the appropriate location.
-* Sorting a word using Merge Sort: separates the word into smaller subwords, sorts them recursively, and then reassembles the subwords that have been sorted.
+* __Sorting a word using Merge Sort__: separates the word into smaller subwords, sorts them recursively, and then reassembles the subwords that have been sorted.
-* Sorting a word using Quick Sort: After choosing a pivot element, divides the word into smaller and larger components and sorts each partition recursively.
+* __Sorting a word using Quick Sort__: After choosing a pivot element, divides the word into smaller and larger components and sorts each partition recursively.

-2. **Analyze Searching Algorithms**: This program analyzes searching algortihms, which are implemented in the file **searching.py** for integer numbers.
+2. __Analyze Searching Algorithms__: This program analyzes searching algortihms,
+which are implemented in the file **searching.py** for integer numbers.

 * Analyze Binary Search with the average-case scenario: when there is an